Discover how a Dynamics 365 Business Central or NAV solution can handle your business' sales, planning, inventory, manufacturing and finances.

 By focusing on inventory, we can see when raw materials are consumed in NAV/BC.
 Calculations can be made about the amount of plywood available for seats, or the volume of paint used.
 New resource orders are then automatically placed based on the order queue.
 This can save the business money: the production schedule for the next month may only be for orange chairs, meaning it doesn’t need to order any new blue paint that then won’t get used.

 Improved time cost analysis

 Captured business data can drive cost benefits.
 Machining the seat may require a more skilled (and therefore more expensive) staff member, and the cost of the machining equipment may be expensive.
 A minute spent machining a seat may therefore cost the business £1.
 In comparison, a painter may need much less training, and can use a paint gun that speeds the job up.
 This means that a minute spent here only costs £0.50 to the business.
-The company can assess where the time is being spent from the NAV/BC data and deploy additional resources or solutions to reduce the time in high-cost areas.
+The company can assess where the time is being spent from the Dynamics data.
+It can then deploy additional resources or solutions to reduce the time in high-cost areas.
 It can also accurately assess that the price of the product reflect the cost of production.

 Should the price of materials rise, the company can determine whether it needs to work out other efficiencies to compensate for this.
 Each seat may now only be given two coats of paint rather than three, reducing the raw materials used and generating a time benefit to the painter.

 Alternatively, the business may establish that it can accept a reduced per-item profit margin based on the rising costs.
 There may need to be additional sales to compensate, so time may need to be spent more on motivating sales team.
 Alternatively, the business may choose to raise the price of the item for future orders.